ssantee/demo-project-1/README.md

 They are split between the UI and the serverless services.

-The services should be fairly easy to navigate and understand.
-There are two, they live under `/api`.
+There are two services, they live under `/api`.

 `/api/fbz` implements the FizzBuzz logic, and `/api/fib` implements the Fibonacci logic.